-- Bring food back from the dead – Don’t throw food out as soon as its past it’s ‘best before’ date – here's how you can bring food back from the dead!
+- Don’t throw food out as soon as its past it’s ‘best before’ date – here's how you can bring food back from the dead!

-- Freeze everything that's freezable – Making use of your freezer will save you a shed load in the long run.
+- Freeze everything that's freezable – making use of your freezer will save you a shed load in the long run.
 The trick it to always freeze things in portions, and knowing what's freezable and what's not

 - Make sure you're using storage tricks to make food last – your food can last weeks (or even months!) longer than expected

 - Learn to cook – learning some decent budget recipes will save you shed loads if you can ditch overpriced supermarket meals-for-one.
 This cooking guide will get you started

 - Plan your meals for the week, shop accordingly and use the freezer when necessary